Amirshayan1/yolov4_tensorflow/README.md

 # yolov4_tensorflow
-The implimentation of Yolov4 in Tensorflow Backend
+The implementation of Yolov4 in Tensorflow Backend